What You Need to Know About Heroin

 Pay attention to grades.
 A sudden drop in a child's grades could be a warning.
 Talk to the child's teachers to see if they have observed unusual behavior or other problems.

 Look for clues.
-Syringes, tiny balloons or plastic bags, capsules and packaging material for antihistamines can be evidence of heroin use.
+Syringes, tiny balloons or plastic bags, capsules and packaging material for antihistamines can be signs of heroin use.
 Check the coffee-bean grinder for unusual remnants.